vvarl0cks/TW-SmartWallet-ReactApp/smartwallet-reactapp/README.md

-## Integrating Smart Wallet in a React App
+## Integrating Smart Wallet in a React App using Thirdweb SDK

 A smart contract wallet is a type of non-custodial web3 wallet that uses smart contracts to operate and manage assets.
 By adding logic to the smart contract's code, smart contract wallets unlock powerful new features: